Gothic-Modding-Community/gmc/docs/zengin/worlds/index.md

 If you take a look at the original maps for Gothic 2, you can notice that they are in folders, where there's e.g. a file called `NEWWORLD.ZEN` and multiple `.ZEN` files with "part" in their name.
 The latter are the sub-zens used to create the full level.

 It is worth noting that reimporting the terrain mesh deletes all the VOBs added to the level (at least in vanilla Spacer).
-This can be circumvented by exporting the VOB tree as a separate (uncompiled) `.ZEN` and rebuilding the level from that ZEN and another ZEN with the compiled new terrain model.
+This can be circumvented with the following process:

+- Export the level as an uncompiled ZEN, which means it only contains the VOB tree.
+- Compile the new level mesh and save as a compiled ZEN.
+- Create and run a macro which will compile those two ZENs into a single one.

+The same process applies with multi-zen worlds, except instead of a single compiled ZEN file a level mesh, you will have multiple ones.

 ## Lighting